c1phercraft/dotfiles/.config/github-copilot/intellij/global-copilot-instructions.md

 - If a comment in code starts with a capital letter, it should end with a dot.
 - The `run_in_terminal` tool sometimes fails to capture the command output.
 If that happens, use the `get_terminal_output` tool to retrieve the last command output from the terminal.
-If that fails, ask the user to copy-paste the output from the terminal.
+If that fails, ask me to copy-paste the output from the terminal.
 - If you must use the terminal, and the previous bullet point still fails, append `2>&1 | tee -a /tmp/copilot.out` and then read/summarize `/tmp/copilot. out`; you can use any other temporary filename to store the output in.
+- If you find you are running in a loop, stop and summarize the work done so far, and ask me how to proceed.
+- If you need to ask me something, do so.
+Do not assume anything.